krisztin/foodpoison-chrome/README.md

 So I've decided to make a Chrome Extension.

 Only problem: I've never in my life made an Extension before.
-But hey, I know coding...sort of.
+But hey, I know how to code...sort of.

 This should be easy: